 - Research and compare lenders carefully: Don’t settle for the first DSCR loan offer you receive.
 Explore different lenders, compare their rates and fees, and consider their experience and customer service.
 Finding the right lender can significantly impact your long-term investment success.

-What are DSCR Loans in Massachusetts?
+What is a DSCR Loan in Massachusetts?

 DSCR loans in Massachusetts offer a way to finance investment properties based on the property’s income potential, not your personal finances.
 This can be a more efficient approach, especially for investors with non-traditional income streams.
 Instead of scrutinizing your tax returns or pay stubs, lenders look at the property’s cash flow—specifically, its ability to cover the mortgage payments.
 This makes DSCR loans particularly attractive for real estate investors focused on generating rental income.